Dropbox Developer Platform

 Concepting

-The existing Index Page UI built by engineers provided basic functionality but left ample room for improvement.
+The Dashboard UI provided by engineers showed an overview of available search options but left ample room for improvement.

-• Designed a global header pattern with a flexible layout and functionality that could be implemented across the platform, including an app switcher and unified search within a single search field.
+Designed a global header pattern with a flexible layout and functionality that could be implemented across the platform.

-• Replaced the Help text button with a standard icon-only button.
-Removed the ambiguous links from the page header, moved them to the left navigation actions section and provided clearer labeling.
+Replaced the Help text button with a standard icon-only button.
+Removed the ambiguous links from the page header, moved them to the left navigation actions section and provided clear labeling.

-• Customized the main page for the users by providing dashboards listing their teams’ tests with essential data they requested: a link to test details, quarantine days and a link to a Jira ticket.
+Customized the main page for the returning users by providing dashboards listing their teams’ tests with basic data required: a link to test details, quarantine days and a link to a Jira ticket.

 Engineering feedback